 Kent County surrounding Grand Rapids is west Michigan's most populous county, where rural townships east and north of the city rely on private septic systems in clay-heavy and sandy glacial soils.
 PFAS and agricultural chemical contamination in portions of the county have elevated demand for comprehensive well water testing, and older rural subdivisions regularly need septic system upgrades.

-Septic to Sewer Conversion FAQ — Kent County, MI
+Septic to Sewer Conversion in Kent County — common questions

-How do I find a licensed septic to sewer conversion provider in Kent County?
+Need septic to sewer conversion in Kent County?

 Request a Free Quote